cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 # Parameter Management

 Although this next topic is not directly related to MPI and mpi4py, it is very useful in general.
-Often we ask ourselves the question, how do we pass parameters to a program, includding MPI.
-There are multiple ways to achieve this.
-With environment variables, command-line arguments, and configuration files.
-We will explain each of these methods and provide simple example.
+Often we ask ourselves the question, "how do we pass parameters to a program, including MPI?"
+There are multiple ways to achieve this, for example, with environment variables, command-line arguments, and configuration files.
+We will explain each of these methods and provide simple examples.

 ## Using the Shell Variables to Pass Parameters

 `os.environ` in Python allows us to easily access environment variables that are defined in a shell.
-It returns a dictionary having user's environmental variable as key and their values as value.
+It returns a dictionary having the user's environmental variable as key and their values as value.

 To demonstrate its use, we have written a `count.py` program that uses `os.environ` to optionally pass parameters to an MPI program.

-This example is included in a previous Section `Counting Numbers` and we like you to look it over.
+This example is included in a previous section named `Counting Numbers` and we like you to look it over.

 If the user changed the value of N, MAX, or FIND in the terminal using, for example, `export FIND="5"` (shown below) os.environ.get("FIND")